-Since 1977 I have directed thirty-nine summer undergraduate research
+Since 1977 I have directed forty summer undergraduate research

 programs at the University of Minnesota Duluth.
-For 2018, Duluth will host an
+For 2021 Duluth will host a

-eligible for a stipend you must not have graduated by the time you participate
+To be eligible for travel and housing support you must not have graduated by the

-and you must be a US citizen or permanent resident
+time you participate and you must be a US citizen or permanent resident.

-The Duluth REU offers a community-of-peers setting that emphasizes
+The Duluth program offers a community-of-peers setting that emphasizes

 Duluth is a beautiful city over-looking Lake Superior.
 The cool summer weather,